 There were many luxuries afforded to those of royal stature.
 A nice, well-built, private loo was one of them.
 But in the end, it all came out the same way.
 A garderobe with the waste exiting outside the castle, into a moat or in other instances, simply to the base of the castle.
 Most Kings would have a Groom of the Stool, who would help the King perform his bodily functions, making sure the royal bottom was spotless.

-Thankfully as time moved on, the invention of plumbing took hold, flushing the old ways down the drain.
+Thankfully as time moved on, the invention of plumbing took hold, flushing the old ways down the drain with the introduction of modern flush toilets.